 Our department's contribution to the world of sociological thought and research is to offer our students a sociology of engagement; a critical approach to scholarship that challenges assumptions, and in so doing, aims for greater social justice and an appreciation that history - our own and that of others around the world - has a lasting impact on the present.

 This commitment is evident in our faculty members' local and international work with communities and organizations, and in the public recognition of our faculty as experts in their respective fields.
 Our faculty members are passionately involved in innovative and meaningful research that addresses vital social issues of our time.

 The Department of Sociology supports “The Indigenous Framework for York University: A Guide to Action” and we stand with the university in acknowledging our presence on the traditional territory of many Indigenous Nations.
-The area known as Tkaronto has been cared for by the Anishinabek Nation, the Haudenosaunee Confederacy, the Huron-Wendat, and the Métis.
-It is now home to many Indigenous Peoples.
-We acknowledge the current treaty holders, the Mississaugas of the New Credit First Nation.
-This territory is subject of the Dish With One Spoon Wampum Belt Covenant, an agreement to peaceably share and care for the Great Lakes region.
+York University recognizes that many Indigenous Nations have longstanding relationships with the territories upon which York University campuses are located that precede the establishment of York University.
+York University acknowledges its presence on the traditional territory of many Indigenous Nations.
+The area known as Tkaronto has been care taken by the Anishinabek Nation, the Haudenosaunee Confederacy, and the Huron-Wendat.
+It is now home to many First Nation, Inuit and Métis communities.
+We acknowledge the current treaty holders, the Mississaugas of the Credit First Nation.
+This territory is subject of the Dish with One Spoon Wampum Belt Covenant, an agreement to peaceably share and care for the Great Lakes region.